 If short on time, enjoy a quick hike to get a flavour of the features of the monument.
 Start at the amphitheatre and walk Valley View Trail to Red Beds.
 Turn left onto Red Beds and walk to the junction with South Side Trail.
 Return to the amphitheatre.
 On this 1.5-mile (2.4-kilometre) loop, see the prairie dog town, the Belle Fourche River valley and great views of the tower.

 Wear good walking shoes and carry plenty of water.

 Watch out for poison ivy and rattlesnakes on all trails.

 Be aware: Pets are not allowed on any park trails.

 The visitor center, located at the base of the tower, provides information about the geology and history of the tower.
 There is a bookstore and souvenir shop.
 It is open daily from spring through fall.
 Park staff are available to answer your questions.

-You must register before your climb and check in upon your return.
+Registration is required prior to climbing along with checking in upon completion.
 There is no fee to climb other than the standard entrance fee.
 Climbing is not permitted in the month of June.
 For full details, check the NPS Climbing Information page.

 A technical rock climb takes an average of about 5 hours.
 Individual climbing times have varied over the years from 18 minutes to 16 hours.